szstonelee/gointernal/nil.md

 NOTE: _ptr is not a Golang pointer type which is described below.

-When a slice is instantialized, every item is zero, which means _ptr == nullptr from C++'s view
+When a slice is constructed, every item is zero, which means _ptr == nullptr from C++'s view

-If the internal _ptr is nullptr, which means the backed array does not exist, the slice is nil
+If the internal _ptr is nullptr, the slice is nil, which means the backed array does not exist.

 ```
 var a []int